aspose-total/Aspose.Total-Products/total/en/python-net/conversion/fods-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert FODS to OTT?</h2>

+The OpenDocument Format (ODF) is an open XML-based document file format for office applications.
+It is used for documents such as spreadsheets, charts, presentations and word processing documents.
+The ODF is an open standard maintained by the Organization for the Advancement of Structured Information Standards (OASIS).
+The OpenDocument Text (OTT) is an open document format for text documents, such as those created by Microsoft Word.
+It is based on the OpenDocument Format (ODF) and is used to store and exchange text documents.

+The need to convert FODS to OTT arises when a user wants to open a FODS file in a program that does not support the FODS format.
+In such cases, the user needs to convert the FODS file to OTT in order to open and view the file.

+<h2>How Aspose.Total helps for FODS to OTT Conversion?</h2>
-For a Python developer, who is trying to add a FODS to OTT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including FODS and OTT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert FODS file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including FODS and OTT files.
+It helps Python developers to automate the conversion process from FODS to OTT.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert FODS file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate spreadsheets.
+It supports a variety of file formats such as XLS, XLSX, XLSM, XLSB, CSV, HTML, ODS, FODS, and OTT.
+It also provides features to convert spreadsheets from one format to another.

+The Aspose.Words for Python via .NET API provides a wide range of features to manipulate documents.
+It supports a variety of file formats such as DOC, DOCX, ODT, HTML, OTT, and PDF.
+It also provides features to convert documents from one format to another.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from FODS to OTT.
+It provides a simple and efficient way to convert FODS to OTT without any manual intervention.
+The API also provides features to customize the conversion process according to the user's requirements.

 {{% /blocks/products/pf/feature-page-summary %}}